RAK4600 Breakout Board AT Command Manual

 OK [information]\r\n

-Only Read commands have information in the replied message, while Write commands do not have an informative description.
+Only Read Commands provide information in the reply message, whereas Write Commands do not include an informative description in their responses.

 after sending a successful command to the board.
-On the other hand, when the command is not successfully executed by the board, a reply will be received in the following format:
+On the other hand, when the command is not successfully executed by the board, you will receive a response in the following format:

 ERROR: [Err Code]\r\n